natemc/koppel-dominion/README.md

 ```

 ## How to run
-The executable, `dom`, takes a single command line argument which is required: the name of the human player.
+The executable, `dom`, takes a single required command line argument: the name of the human player.
+You may also pass an optional random seed argument via `-s seed` in order to replay a particular game.

+What the human player sees is printed to the terminal; the most important items are highlighted in various colors (not shown here).

 Whenever input from the user is required, the game presents a menu and waits for input.
 To illustrate, here is an abridged transcript from a game:

 ```
 $ ./dom Me